 Every day my social media feed is flooded with advertisements and videos featuring the mystical Incan city.
 Machu Picchu has put Peru on the map and the number of people around the world wishing to trek to this Sacred Valley gem has skyrocketed.
 It was even voted as one of the New Seven Wonders of the World.
 Without question, Machu Picchu cannot be missed when exploring the Land of the Incas.

-But there is so much more to discover in Peru outside of Machu Picchu and it would be a shame not to explore the vast landscapes of this enthralling country.
+But there is so much more to discover outside of Machu Picchu and it would be a shame not to explore the vast landscapes of this enthralling country because each one of them will deliver you with a new and unforgettable experience in Peru.

 Here are five of the many sights to see in Peru other than its most famous archaeological site!